OpenCageData/address-formatting/README.md

 address-formatting
 ==================

-software independent templates to format location data like that returned by geosearch services like nominatim into the correct local format
+Software independent templates that can be used to format location data like that returned by geosearch services like nominatim into the correct local format.